FrontendMasters/front-end-handbook-2017/practice/types-of-front-end-dev.md

 **Web/Front-End User Interface (aka UI) Developer/Engineer**

-When the word "Interface" or "UI" is included in the job title, this will denote that the developer should posses interaction design skills in addition to front-end skills.
+When the word "Interface" or "UI" is included in the job title, this will denote that the developer should posses interaction design skills in addition to front-end developer skills or front-end engineering skills.

 ***